dsanson/slides/talks/iad.md

 ## The Payoff

-> [](#fw76) And it becomes apparent that the falsity is considered in this
+> [](#fw76) And it becomes apparent that [the falsity is considered in this
-> specific saying twice, and being considered twice, this requires two
+> specific saying twice\]{.fragment .highlight-current-green}, and [being
+> considered twice, this requires two declaratives for it to be correct to
-> declaratives for it to be correct to attribute truth and falsity to it.
+> attribute truth and falsity to it]{.fragment .highlight-current-green}.
-> Since only one declarative is actualized, it is clear to you that it is not
+> Since [only one declarative is actualized]{.fragment
+> .highlight-current-green}, it is clear to you that [it is not correct to
-> correct to attribute to this saying truth, and not \[correct to attribute\]
+> attribute to this saying truth\]{.fragment .highlight-current-green}, and
+> [not \[correct to attribute\] falsity.]{.fragment .highlight-current-green}
-> falsity.
-And it weighs the same as your saying, "'Zayd's sentence is false,'
+> And it weighs the same as your saying, "'Zayd's sentence is false,'
 > is true", or "false", if Zayd has no declarative except one.
 Reflect on
 > that!

 ## Puzzles {auto-animate=true}

-This seems to be how he wants us to think of the situation:
+How he wants us to think of the situation: L requires two declaratives, but only one of them is actualized, so it is not correct to say that L is true or that it is false.
+That is, imagining that L~1~ and L~2~ are the two required declaratives:

 :::{data-id=1}
    L~1~   L~2~    L~2~ is true    L~2~ is false